GabrielNicolim/Front-End-Mentor/SignUpForm/README.md

 ## About

-My solution to the challenge taken from the [FrontEnd Mentor] website (https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+My solution to the challenge taken from the [FrontEnd Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1) website.
 The designs on this page can be found in the design folder.

 ## View

-To view the project open the `index.html` file in your browser or click on this [link](https://gabrielnicolim.github.io/SignUpForm/)
+To view the project open the `index.html` file in your browser or click on this [link](https://gabrielnicolim.github.io/Front-End-Mentor/SignUpForm/)

 <br>